The Story Behind the “Swap Meet With Upgrades” That Has Become a Destination for Local Entrepreneurs Looking to Set Up (a Small) Shop

 Ulu saw an opportunity.
 Ward Village did too, and in 2018, the lease was signed and Ulu’s indoor swap meet had a home.
 “I finally had the concept set up how I wanted,” Ulu says.
 “But, especially in the beginning, it was really hard to open the doors.”

-To start, neither the Hawai‘i Department of Health nor the Honolulu Fire Department knew exactly what to do with ‘Ohana Hale or how to properly regulate the marketplace.
+To start, not many city and state officials knew exactly what to do with ‘Ohana Hale or how to properly regulate the marketplace.
 Was it considered a shopping mall?
 Was it just one big store?
 “At first, the Health Department said the vendors didn’t need hand-washing sinks.
 But after we finished building out the walls and the floors, they came back and said, ‘Actually, everybody who’s selling food gotta have a sink,’” says Ulu, who had to contract engineers to design a special plumbing system that runs across the ceiling.
 Additional pumps were added to connect food vendors to three grease traps installed in the front and back of the building.
 Ulu estimates the cost of preparing the building at a little more than $2 million.
 “The state didn’t really know how to handle this new concept, but we were sort of the guinea pigs to try everything out.”

 They weren’t the only ones.
 When it opened in October that year, the customers who found it were also confused.
 Some vendors initially complained about the lack of foot traffic, though attendance steadily rose each month.
 ‘Ohana Hale was finally starting to gain the traction that Ulu was hoping for.
 Then COVID-19 happened.